 Watch our film and share it with your friends.
 Help them to understand the central role local government workers play in our lives.

-Local government has been an easy target for cuts, with central government cuts of 50% according to the National Audit Office.
+Local government has been an easy target for cuts.
 Yet unlike the NHS or schools, people have been less likely to defend it.
-It’s time to recognise, celebrate and defend local government workers – they are champions.
+And during the coronavirus pandemic, the efforts of local government workers to keep the country going has often been overlooked.

-Want to meet the unsung heroes?
+Want to meet the everyday heroes?
 Read our feature article.

 Local Service Champions Awards